FOXP2: Clinical significance

+FOXP2 is a transcription factor with multiple functions among which is that it plays a role in the development of neural circuits that are involved in speech and language.
+It functions by regulating the genes that influence factors such as differentiation of neurons, communication between neurons, and synaptic plasticity.
+Additionally, FOXP2 helps coordinate the complex movements required for speech; consequently, it is highly expressed in brain regions associated with motor control and language processing, including the basal ganglia and cerebral cortex.
+Mutations in FOXP2 have been linked to a rare genetic speech and language disorder known as childhood apraxia of speech, which is recognized to cause impaired articulation and difficulty with grammar and comprehension.
+In mouse models, mutations in FOXP2 have led to deficits in motor learning and impaired synaptic plasticity, highlighting its importance in neural function.
+Furthermore, mice expressing a "humanized" version of the gene show significant alterations in cortico-basal ganglia circuitry.
+Additionally, in songbird models, knockdown of FOXP2 disrupts vocal learning, resulting in incomplete and inaccurate song imitation.
+These findings collectively illustrate that FOXP2 is essential for the development of the neural mechanisms underlying complex vocal communication.

 The FOXP2 gene has been implicated in several cognitive functions including; general brain development, language, and synaptic plasticity.
 The FOXP2 gene region acts as a transcription factor for the forkhead box P2 protein.
 Transcription factors affect other regions, and the forkhead box P2 protein has been suggested to also act as a transcription factor for hundreds of genes.
 This prolific involvement opens the possibility that the FOXP2 gene is much more extensive than originally thought.
 Other targets of transcription have been researched without correlation to FOXP2.
 Specifically, FOXP2 has been investigated in correlation with autism and dyslexia, however with no mutation was discovered as the cause.
 One well identified target is language.
 Although some research disagrees with this correlation, the majority of research shows that a mutated FOXP2 causes the observed production deficiency.

 There is some evidence that the linguistic impairments associated with a mutation of the FOXP2 gene are not simply the result of a fundamental deficit in motor control.
 Brain imaging of affected individuals indicates functional abnormalities in language-related cortical and basal ganglia regions, demonstrating that the problems extend beyond the motor system.

 Mutations in FOXP2 are among several (26 genes plus 2 intergenic) loci which correlate to ADHD diagnosis in adults – clinical ADHD is an umbrella label for a heterogeneous group of genetic and neurological phenomena which may result from FOXP2 mutations or other causes.

 A 2020 genome-wide association study (GWAS) implicates single-nucleotide polymorphisms (SNPs) of FOXP2 in susceptibility to cannabis use disorder.